 Rex begonias are tropical plants, prized for their colorfully patterned and intriguingly shaped leaves.
 Although they are at home in a shady garden, they are also popular as houseplants.
 Many people collect and display several varieties.
 Most rex begonias sold today are named hybrids, although they are not always labeled.

-Begonia rex hybrids have been developed to have unusual markings, leaf shapes and colors.
+Rex begonia hybrids have been developed to have unusual markings, leaf shapes, and colors.

 The leaves grow on short leaf stalks, from the underground rhizome.
 The leaf edges and undersides are covered with short red hairs.

 - Leaves: Asymmetrical, usually 4 - 9" long and variegated in shades of green, red, pink, purple, silver, and brown.